-Ÿ up to 306,662 shares of restricted stock issued to our employees and directors pursuant to equity compensation awards;

-Ÿ up to 17,056,763 shares of common stock issuable upon the exercise of options granted to our employees and directors, of which 8,368,901 were exercisable at a weighted average exercise price of \$11.92;

-$\ddot{Y}$ up to 239,824 shares of common stock issuable upon the exercise of warrants granted to Softbank Corp. at exercise prices of \$15.00 and \$16.00 per share; and

-Ÿ up to 12.0 million shares of common stock issuable upon the conversion of our 4.0% convertible subordinated notes due May 2006 currently owned by Hellman & Friedman Capital Partners IV, L.P. at a conversion price of \$20.00 per share.
+- Ÿ up to 307,262 shares of restricted stock issued to our employees and directors pursuant to equity compensation awards; - Ý up to 17,244,773 shares of common stock issuable upon the exercise of options granted to our employees and directors, of which 8,466,487 were exercisable at a weighted average exercise price of \$9.76; - Ϋ́ up to 239,824 shares of common stock issuable upon the exercise of warrants granted to Softbank Corp. at exercise prices of \$15.00 and \$16.00 per share; and - Ý up to 12.0 million shares of common stock issuable upon the conversion of our 4.0% convertible subordinated notes due May 2006 currently owned by Hellman & Friedman Capital Partners IV, L.P. at a conversion price of \$20.00 per share.

+Shortly after the initial filing of this registration statement, we, together with NASD, expect to provide our stockholders, who purchased shares of our common stock in our 2000 and 2001 private placements, with the opportunity to sell those shares in this public offering.
+Participation will be subject to meeting certain eligibility requirements and the completion of satisfactory documentation.
+Any shares of our common stock that were not purchased in our 2000 or 2001 private placements will not be sold in this offering.